Saturday 14 October 2023 to Saturday 09 December 2023 (MONTHLY event)

 Glenalvon House was built in 1841 and is described by the National Trust as 'an exceptional two-storied sandstone home of colonial Georgian design'.

-The furnished two storey colonial house provides a glimpse into Campbelltown's days early in the 19th century.
+The furnished two storeys colonial house provides a glimpse into Campbelltown's days early in the 19th century.

 Glenalvon also features a period garden, a sandstone coach house and heritage stables.
 The property is home to the Campbelltown and Airds Historical Society.